danthe1st/IJ2gDocs/README.md

 Alternatively, IDE2gDocs can be cloned directly from IntelliJ IDEA using the option `File`>`New`>`Project from Version Control`.

 ### Setup
-The plugin can be imported in IntelliJ IDEA as a Gradle project
+The plugin can be imported in IntelliJ IDEA as a Gradle project.

+This should automatically load run configurations.

 ## Privacy
 All data obtained by Eclipse2GDocs is kept locally and not shared with any third-party services.